vsergeev/c-periphery/README.md

 ## C Wrappers for Linux Peripheral I/O (GPIO, SPI, I2C, MMIO, Serial)

 c-periphery is a set of C wrapper functions for GPIO, SPI, I2C, MMIO, and Serial peripheral I/O interface access in userspace Linux.
-The c-periphery wrappers simplify and consolidate the native Linux APIs to these interfaces. c-periphery may be useful in embedded Linux environments (including BeagleBone, Raspberry Pi, etc. platforms) for interfacing with external peripherals. c-periphery is re-entrant, uses static allocations, has no dependencies outside the standard C library and Linux, compiles into a static library for easy integration with other projects, and is MIT licensed.
+The c-periphery wrappers simplify and consolidate the native Linux APIs to these interfaces. c-periphery is useful in embedded Linux environments (including BeagleBone, Raspberry Pi, etc. platforms) for interfacing with external peripherals. c-periphery is re-entrant, uses static allocations, has no dependencies outside the standard C library and Linux, compiles into a static library for easy integration with other projects, and is MIT licensed.

 ## Examples